English

 Preparing Students for College and Our World

-The English department seeks to provide its students with a strong college-prep background in literature and communication skills as well as to contribute to students' moral development and their understanding of the human experience in our world.
+The English department seeks to provide students with a strong college-prep background in literature and communication skills as well as to contribute to students' moral development and understanding of the human experience in our world.
+Throughout a student’s four years at Archmere, the English department focuses on literature, composition, and vocabulary, with an emphasis on a sequential writing curriculum.
+During ninth grade, students will study world literature, followed by American literature during their sophomore year and British literature in their junior year.
+Seniors focus on twentieth century and contemporary literature.

 A Complete Curriculum